bbopt/nomad/doc/user_guide/source/HowToUseNomad.rst

   * ``EB`` constraints correspond to constraints that need to be always satisfied (*unrelaxable constraints*).
 The technique used to deal with those is the **Extreme Barrier** approach, consisting in simply rejecting the  infeasible points.

   * ``PB`` and ``F`` constraints correspond to constraints that need to be satisfied only at the solution, and not necessarily at intermediate points (*relaxable constraints*).
 More precisely, ``F`` constraints are treated with the **Filter** approach [AuDe04a]_,  and ``PB`` constraints are treated with the **Progressive Barrier**  approach [AuDe09a]_.

+  * ``EQPB``.
+Since version 4.6, equality constraints are supported.
+Equality constraint infeasibility is treated as PB for Mads-PB.
+It is supported in Mads-PB but not very good.
+For Mads-PIP, EQPB equality constraints penalize a merit function [AuBrDiLeDSiTr2026]_.
+With EQPB, Mads-PIP works better than Mads-PB.

   * There may be another type of constraints, the *hidden constraints*, but these only  appear inside the blackbox during an execution, and thus they   cannot be indicated in advance to NOMAD  (when such a constraint is violated, the evaluation simply fails and the point  is not considered).